Can You Have a Pet Duck in Texas?

 • Outdoor Ducks: Most ducks are happier outdoors where they have space to roam and access to natural light.
 An outdoor duck will need a secure enclosure to protect it from predators and adverse weather conditions.
 Providing an outdoor pond or a kiddie pool is also essential for their well-being.

-ALSO READ: Can a Duck Drown?
+ALSO READ: How Long Can a Duck Hold Its Breath Underwater?

 Temperament and Behavior